rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 ![Experiment](https://github.com/rdgrainger/ROCO_224/blob/master/images/Manipulator%20-%20%20Experiment%20idea%20and%20joint%20design.jpg)

+One idea was to use the end effector to scan a area from left to right, then move down one space and keep on repeating to build an image of the area below, made of diffrent colour characters.
+Each colour pixel would represent the distance of the surface detected.
+Essentially this would capture an image and send it to a window in the terminal.
+By utilising a serial input you could let the end-effector know which pixel to move towards.
+This did manage to successfully work but it took a lengthy time to capture a image.
+It was aslo bottle necking processing speed and we decided it was far too taxing to keep it included within the code.

 ### Who worked on what and when?

 ### What problems did you encounter, and how did you solve them?